4 Signs Gold Prices Will Soon Rise

 These movements may not always be visible in the headlines, but their impact is felt on price charts.

 If you understand this phase of the cycle, you don't need to wait for major news to act.
-It is precisely during transitions like these that opportunities often emerge before they become public attention.
+It's precisely during transitions like these that opportunities often emerge before they become public attention.

-And after understanding the dynamics of global interest rates in 2026, we will look at a second, no less powerful signal: what the world's largest players are doing with gold.
+And after understanding the dynamics of global interest rates in 2026, we'll look at a second, no less powerful signal: what the world's largest players are doing with gold.

-The second signal in 2026 comes from a much quieter, but highly impactful, movement: the surge in global gold reserves.
+The second signal in 2026 comes from a much quieter, but profoundly impactful, movement: the surge in global gold reserves.

-When institutions as large as countries begin increasing their gold holdings, it's no coincidence.
+When institutions as large as countries begin to increase their gold holdings, it's no coincidence.

 Why do central banks choose gold?